profile-pic

 AI-interview Questions & Answers

 My name is Teleminder.
 I am from Punjab.
-I have done my 10 plus 2 from Punjab port and after that I have done my graduation from the Global University and I have started my career as ADB's headman.
+I have completed my 10+2 from Punjab University.
+After that, I have done my graduation from the Global University and I have started my career as an ADB headman.
 Then I moved myself to AWS Cloud.
-So I have done the AWS Certificate Certification.
-Then after that I started learning about the AWS technology and Linux administration and AWS.
-So I am using multiple technologies and have experience on CIDT pipeline and other things.
+So, I have done the AWS Certified Certification.
+Then, after that, I started learning about AWS technology and Linux administration.
+I am using multiple technologies and have experience on CIDT pipeline and other things.

-to minimize the downtime, we can use the AWS autoscaling group.
-So it will help us to minimize the downtime, so we can roll over update by updated AMI and that AMI we can use in our autoscaling group, so in that way we will have a minimum of downtime whenever our IPC2 installs.
+to minimize downtime, we can use the AWS autoscaling group.
+So, it will help us to minimize downtime, so we can roll out an update by using an updated AMI and that AMI we can use in our autoscaling group.
+In that way, we will have a minimum amount of downtime whenever our IPC2 installs.

-Yes, to convert a monolithic application architecture into a microservices, so first we have to review the existing architecture, so we just have to containerize every microservices like we have a application that having multiple services like a backend, frontend, database and some like a cache, some other thing, so we have to first containerize every single services, then after containerize the single services, we have to push those images to the on the Docker registry and after containerize those things, we can build the same thing on the Kubernetes, so we have to create the deployment yaml file, so which will help us to spin up the port, so that will serve our multiple microservices, so we can use the multiple things on the Kubernetes, so we have our deployment yaml file, then to expose of our application, we can use the node port service and application node plan service in the Kubernetes.
+Yes, to convert a monolithic application architecture into a microservices architecture, so first we have to review the existing architecture.
+So we just have to containerize every microservice, like we have an application that has multiple services like a backend, frontend, database, and some like a cache, and some other thing.
+So we have to first containerize each service, then after containerizing the single services, we have to push those images to the Docker registry.
+And after that, we can build the same thing on Kubernetes.
+So we have to create a deployment YAML file, which will help us to spin up the port, so that will serve our multiple microservices.
+So we can use multiple things on Kubernetes.
+So we have our deployment YAML file.
+Then to expose our application, we can use the NodePort service and the application NodePort service in Kubernetes.

-We can deploy the multi-tier application in the Terraform by utilizing the different providers in our Terraform configuration group.
-So for the high-availability, we can take multiple things, like we can deploy our instance in the multi-AV.
-Then we can use the AWS load balancer, and then with the utilization of the auto-scaling group.
-So that will help us for the high-availability.
-And then we can also route over traffic by using the Route 53.
-So we can also provide some health check there.
-So if the instance is unhealthy, so it will route traffic to a different instance.
-So this type of things we can do.
+We can deploy the multi-tier application in Terraform by utilizing different providers in our Terraform configuration group.
+So for high availability, we can take multiple things, such as deploying our instance in multi-AZ.
+Then we can use the AWS load balancer, and with the utilization of the auto-scaling group.
+This will help us with high availability.
+And then we can also route traffic by using Route 53.
+We can also provide some health checks there.
+If the instance is unhealthy, it will route traffic to a different instance.
+We can do this type of thing.

 Thank you for watching.